SamEThibault/SamEThibault/README.md

 </div>

 <p>My name is Sam and I'm a Computer Engineering Student at Queen's University in Ontario, Canada.
-When I need a break from my studies, I enjoy working on web applications and exploring the constant flow of emerging frameworks / libraries.
+I am passionate about scalable backend web development and am driven to learn more about ways to develop and deploy secure and reliable services.

 Feel free to reach out via my LinkedIn profile [right here!](https://www.linkedin.com/in/samuelemardthibault/)
 </p>